con2/konsti/client/src/markdown/KonstiInstructionsEn.md

 will have to create a new one for this year's Ropecon.

-For creating an account, you will need a registration code, which you can get from the gaming desk (Hall 3), the larp/RPG Desk or the info desk (both in the southern entrance lobby).
+For creating an account, you will need a registration code, which you can get from the Gaming Desk (Hall 3), the Larp & RPG Desk or the Info Desk (both in the southern entrance lobby).

 You can create your account on the [registration page](/registration).